rust-lang/rust/text/0000-path-reform.md

 * **How does `Path::new` work?** The ability to directly get a `&Path` from an `&str` (i.e., with no allocation or other work) is a key part of the representation choices, which are described below.

+* **Where is the `normalize` method?** Since the path type no longer internally normalizes, it may be useful to explicitly request normalization.
+This can be done by writing `let normalized: PathBuf = p.iter().collect()` for a path `p`, because the iterator performs some on-the-fly normalization (see below). **NOTE* this normalization does *not* include removing `..`, for the reasons explained at the beginning of the RFC.

 ## Important semantic rules